Omsingh88/AWS---VPC-Public-Private-Subnet-Configuration-in-Production-/README.md

 ## Implementation Details
 ### Step-by-Step Guide

  1. **VPC and Resource Creation**:
-   - Created a VPC with a CIDR block (e.g., `10.0.0.0/16`) using the "VPC and More" option, which automatically provisions additional resources.
-   - The following resources were created:
-     - **Public Subnet 1**: For the Application Load Balancer and Bastion Host (e.g., `10.0.1.0/24`).
-     - **Private Subnet 1**: For EC2 instances running the application (e.g., `10.0.2.0/24`).
-     - **Public Subnet 2**: In the second Availability Zone for redundancy (e.g., `10.0.3.0/24`).
-     - **Private Subnet 2**: In the second Availability Zone for redundancy (e.g., `10.0.4.0/24`).

-2. **NAT Gateway and Route Table Setup**:
-   - An Internet Gateway was attached to the VPC.
-   - Custom route tables were created:
-     - Public subnets are associated with a route table directing internet-bound traffic to the Internet Gateway.
-     - Private subnets are associated with a route table directing traffic to the NAT Gateway for internet access.
+   - First, I created a Virtual Private Cloud (VPC) with two public subnets and two private subnets.
+Each subnet was attached to different route tables and internet gateways to ensure proper network segmentation and security.

+2. **Auto Scaling Group Configuration**:
+   - An Auto Scaling group was configured to ensure that a specified number of EC2 instances are running at all times, automatically scaling in or out based on the defined policies.

+3. **Creation a Bastion Host**.
+   - For secure access to the private subnets, I set up a bastion host.
+This instance serves as a jump box, allowing me to SSH into the private instances securely.
+By connecting to the bastion host, I can then access the instances in the private subnets.

-3. **Load Balancer and Target Group**:
+4. **Load Balancer and Target Group**:
    - An Application Load Balancer was created to route traffic to EC2 instances running in the private subnets.
    - A target group was set up for the EC2 instances to ensure traffic is directed correctly.

-4. **Auto Scaling Group Configuration**:
-   - An Auto Scaling group was configured to ensure that a specified number of EC2 instances are running at all times, automatically scaling in or out based on the defined policies.

 ## Application Access
 The application running on the private servers can be accessed using the DNS name of the load balancer, ensuring secure and scalable access to the service.